Home Sound Insulation

 There’s an interactive science museum in Belfast that we go to occasionally where walking up the stairs and along some of the corridors is a sonic journey.
 The technology behind this is made by OM Interactive.
 Image a sort of light beam instrument on the stairs, or in the shower, or in the WC!
 I like the idea of our homes becoming more playful and interactive and for me this mix of sound and light appeals.

-Hotels and other businesses spend time thinking about the atmosphere in the public areas and music is a part of that.
+- Hotels and other businesses spend time thinking about the atmosphere in the public areas and music is a part of that.
 How about creating a soundtrack for your home?
 Something different from just having the radio playing in the background that contributes to the mood you’d like to create.
-You could try a mixture of different music and maybe even sounds like whalesong or rain forest.
+You could try sounds like whale-song, rain forest or coffee shop - try searching for You Tube videos.
 You could even use an agency such as Open Ear or The Sound Agency.